 Stop-losses and take-profits mean you don’t have to watch the markets 24/5.
 Instead, you can let the system do some of the work for you.
 If your Snap position is a very small percentage of your wealth, you might want to consider a different approach.

 By trading at a small size, you will have already managed your risk, and not using additional orders means you avoid the possibility of getting stopped out during a ‘flash crash’.
 The choice of which approach to take is yours and yours alone.

 Once you’re happy that you’ve got your trade instruction set up correctly, buying Snap shares is as easy as clicking a button or tapping a screen.

 At that point, your cash balance will decrease, and your stock balance will increase.
 The P&L (profit and loss) on your account will fluctuate according to the live market price of Snap stock.
 As you’re now trading the markets, it’s worth running some final checks, the kind that even experienced pros run.

-- Make sure you buy Snapchat shares, not CFDs – If you are looking to invest in Snap for longer than three weeks, you will probably find it more cost-effective to buy the shares outright.
-Contract for Difference (CFD) trading is increasingly popular, and CFDs have some additional client-friendly features, but they do incur overnight financing costs.
+Make sure you buy Snap shares, not CFDs – If you are looking to invest in Snap for longer than three weeks, you will probably find it more cost-effective to buy the shares outright.
+Contract for Difference (CFD) trading is increasingly popular, and CFDs have some additional client-friendly features, but they incur overnight financing costs.
 This article explores that subject in greater detail.

-- After you buy Snapchat shares – Check the portfolio section of your account to ensure you purchased what you want (Snap) and that you didn’t make any other errors, such as inputting the wrong trade size.
+After you buy Snap shares – Check the portfolio section of your account to ensure you purchased what you want (Snap) and that you didn’t make any other errors, such as inputting the wrong trade size.
 Any errors are best spotted and corrected as soon as possible.

-The boom in online trading and investing has been good news for the little guy.
+The boom in online trading and investing has been good news for retail investors.
 Increased competition between brokers has driven down trading costs, but it’s still worth checking the T&Cs on your account.

 |Live Account Fee||No charge||No charge||No charge||No charge||No charge|